27 mins read

 Estimations and Budgeting

-To truly understand the project scope, you will need to have a realistic budget to work off.
+To truly understand the project scope, you will need to have a realistic budget to work with.
 This will help you understand everything you need for the project to go ahead and what kind of limitations there may be.

 The best way to reach accurate estimates is with specialized construction estimation software like RIB Candy.
 This helps you to create estimates faster and allows everyone on the team to access the relevant information.
 Having accurate estimates helps you to set a budget, from which proper resource planning and management can follow.